carboxylman/stackdb/vmprobes/examples/README.vmprobegeneric.txt

 filter syscalls based on argument values (for the arguments it has type info for, at least), and to take actions, such as aborting a syscall with a return value prior to any work being done, or reporting it as a monitored event to A3 monitors.
+It also now allows stopping after a syscall has been executed, and can dump the return value and arguments that it knows are "out" params.
+It also allows filtering on those fields.

 The tracer cannot trace all syscalls, because the syscall list is hardcoded in -- and argument type info is only present for some syscalls